zacanger/niddesa/text/generated-translations/mahaniddesa/12-sinhala-amazon.md

 [Msdiv 119] (#msdiv119) {#msdiv119 .ref .msdiv} (12 - 7)

 [APZ 119.1] (#apz119 .1) {#apz119 .1 .ref .apz} "True there is no single second”
-It is the fact that says that it is the grievous incarnate nirvana.
-All of a certain All the editors have constipated the cravings that have depleted the cravings If Nirvana says the Realidu or the same Truth.
+It is the fact that says that it is the grievous incarnate Nibbana.
+All of a certain All the editors have constipated the cravings that have depleted the cravings If Nibbana says the Realidu or the same Truth.
 Intational The Truth is the Lady's Octane Way, if the Duvanki Nirodha Gamini Reaction That How, (ii) a sense of view, a sense of conception, a word of an innate, a sense industry, a religion, a tradition business, an award, an award